 Like many kite kids’ parents, I dislike the word “gifted.”
 I understand how it came about, but there are serious flaws with this term; partly due to an obnoxious minority who use it as a badge of honor.
 Unfortunately, they’re the ones people notice most.

 Most families with “gifted” children remain quiet about it.
 We know if we mention the G word, people will think we’re bragging – even if we’re simply frustrated and want to discuss aspects of it that are anything but what most people consider Facebook-worthy.

-Trudging through parenthood this way can make a mama feel very isolated.
+Trudging through parenthood this way can make us feel very isolated.

 The reality is that giftedness can bring exclusion and, in some cases, bullying.
 When you don’t know why that’s happening, it makes the problem seem even more daunting and unfixable.